 PPC advertising is a great way to get immediate results and can be very effective at bringing in new customers or increasing the conversion rate on your website.
 The downside of this strategy is that it’s expensive and time-consuming because you have to monitor keywords, bids, impressions, click-through rates, and other factors which can take up valuable marketing resources for a small percentage of return.
 Both strategies have many variables, but PPC might be better suited if someone has short-term goals, while organic may work best if they’re looking for long-term growth.

 What is the difference between paid and organic traffic?

 Organic traffic has higher conversions because it is highly targeted to your audience.
 Paid traffic can be expensive and often not as targeted.
 Hence, you’re unsure who will see the ads or click on them, thus making for a higher percentage of wasted money and time.

 Affects: organic provides longer-term growth while paid has short term goals/results

-Time Required: both strategies require some amount of time from start to finish though organic typically takes up less long-term resource commitment than paid.
+Time Required: both strategies require some time from start to finish through organic typically takes up less long-term resource commitment than paid.